 Enrique Martínez Celaya: FATE Conference Keynote Speaker

 The Kansas City Art Institute and the FATE Board of Directors and staff are honored to announce Enrique Martínez Celaya as the 2017 FATE Conference Keynote Speaker.
 Martínez Celaya is an artist and author who, along with training as a physicist, has developed a practice influenced by and in dialog with literature and philosophy.
-The KCAI Foundation Department faculty are thrilled to connect Martínez Celaya to the FATE organization and selected him because “he is the exemplary voice to address the multi-faceted conference theme ‘To the Core and Beyond.’
+The KCAI Foundation Department faculty are thrilled to connect Martínez Celaya to the FATE organization and selected him because “he is the exemplary voice to address the multi-faceted conference theme ‘Beyond the Core.’
 Martínez Celaya's practice mines the complexities of personal artistic pursuits, and quickly moves past art and design disciplines to better understand one’s quest for meaning in the many reaches of life experiences.”

 Martínez Celaya’s work, including paintings, sculptures, photographs and installations, is exhibited and collected by major institutions around the world.
 He has created projects for the State Hermitage Museum in St. Petersburg, Russia, the Pérez Art Museum in Miami, and the Berliner Philharmonie in Berlin, among others.
 His recent published writings include On Art and Mindfulness: Notes from the Anderson Ranch (Whale and Star, Los Angeles), Collected Writings and Interviews 1990-2010, and The Nebraska Lectures (both published by University of Nebraska Press-Lincoln.)
 The permanent collections of the Metropolitan Museum of Art in New York, the Los Angeles County Museum of Art in Los Angeles, the Whitney Museum of American Art in New York, the Moderna Museet in Stockholm, and the Phillips Collection in Washington D.C. hold significant examples of his work.
 Martínez Celaya is the Roth Family Distinguished Visiting Scholar at Dartmouth College.